Ecosystem diversity: Ecosystem diversity as a result of evolutionary pressure

 According to a study, there are over 50 plants that are dependent on bee pollination, many of these being key staples to feeding the world.
 Another study conducted states that a lack of plant diversity will lead to a decline in the bee population fitness, and a low bee colony fitness has impacts on the fitness of plant ecosystem diversity.
 By allowing for bee pollination and working to reduce anthropogenically harmful footprints, bee pollination can increase genetic diversity of flora growth and create a unique ecosystem that is highly diverse and can provide a habitat and niche for many other organisms to thrive.
 Due to the evolutionary pressures of bees being located on six out of seven continents, there can be no denying the impact of pollinators on the ecosystem diversity.
-The pollen collected by the bees is harvested and used as an energy source for winter time; this act of collecting pollen from local plants also has a more important effect of facilitating the movement of genes between organisms.
+The pollen collected by the bees is harvested and used as an energy source for wintertime; this act of collecting pollen from local plants also has a more important effect of facilitating the movement of genes between organisms.

-The new evolutionary pressures that are largely anthropogenically catalyzed can potentially cause wide spread collapse of ecosystems.
-In the north Atlantic sea, a study was conducted that followed the effects of the human interaction on surrounding ocean habitats.
+The new evolutionary pressures that are largely anthropogenically catalyzed can potentially cause widespread collapse of ecosystems.
+In the north Atlantic Sea, a study was conducted that followed the effects of the human interaction on surrounding ocean habitats.
 They found that there was no habitat or trophic level that in some way was affected negatively by human interaction, and that much of the diversity of life was being stunted as a result.